A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The time-dependent algorithm

-As in the stationary case, the equation \eqref{potInt} is solved using a Newton method.
-The linear equation \eqref{potLp1} is discretized with finite differences and solved by a simple matrix inversion.\\ Due to the presence of resonances, the steps $S1$ and $S2$ to compute density will be crucial here also.\\ In the algorithm proposed in \cite{Pi}, which we will call equally Direct Resolution, the steps $S1$ and $S2$ are performed without particular treatment of resonances: the wave functions are computed on $[0,L]$ solving the Schr\"odinger equation using a Crank-Nicolson Scheme with discrete transparent boundary conditions and the integrals $I^l_{p,j}$ are computed with a trapezoidal rule.
-In that case, the accuracy of the method is provided by the imposition of a uniform frequency mesh with a small mesh size everywhere (an other strategy would be to choose a small frequency mesh size only in the region where will live the resonant energy).
-Indeed, if the mesh size is small only near the initial resonant energy then, because of the time evolution of the resonance, the refined mesh will loose its relevance.
-Therefore, for the Direct Resolution, the number of Schr\"odinger equations to solve in the time dependent regime is more important than in the stationary regime.
-Moreover, the Crank-Nicolson method to solve one Schr\"odinger equation requires a matrix inversion of big size (equal to $J+1$) and is numerically much more expensive then the RK4 stationary method.
-In this context, it is important to look for an adapted treatment of the resonance peaks to reduce the number of frequency points.\\ In the following section, we propose a one-mode approximation method which extends the method proposed in section \ref{sec_1mSt} to the time-dependent case.
+In equation \eqref{eqID}, $n^{l+1}_j$ denotes the approximation of the density $n^{l+1}(x_j)$ and $\Psi^{l+1}_{p,j}$ the approximation of the wave function $\Psi^{l+1}_p(x_j)$.
+The linear equation \eqref{potLp1} is discretized with finite difference and solved by a simple matrix inversion.
+As in the stationary case, the steps $S1$ and $S2$ to compute the density will be crucial for the treatment of the resonance peaks.\\ In the algorithm proposed in \cite{Pi}, that we will call Direct Resolution, the step $S1$ is performed as follows: the function $\Psi^{l+1}_p$ is computed on $[0,L]$ using $\Psi^{l}_p$ and $V^{l+\frac{1}{2}}$ by the resolution of \eqref{schInst} with the Crank-Nicolson scheme \eqref{CranNich}, where the potential $Q$ is equal to $U+V$.
+Since the support of the initial data $\Phi_{k_p}$ is not included in $(0,L)$, the discrete transparent boundary conditions for \eqref{CranNich} are the non-homogeneous ones \eqref{dtbcNHg}\eqref{dtbcNHd} or their simplified version \eqref{dtbcNHg_cut}\eqref{dtbcNHd_cut}.
+In the Direct Resolution, no particular treatment of the resonances is performed in the step $S1$ and the accuracy of the method is provided in the step $S2$ by the imposition of a small uniform grid spacing $\Delta k$ in the trapezoidal rule \eqref{eqID}.
+Indeed, if the grid spacing is small only near the initial resonant frequencies, the refined mesh will loose its relevance because of the time evolution of the resonance.
+Therefore, the stationary Adaptive Method does not extend to the transient regime and, if no additional treatment is performed (a strategy would be to choose a small frequency grid spacing only in the regions where will live the resonance peaks), the number of Schr\"odinger equations to be solved have to be important in the time-dependent Direct Resolution.
+Moreover, in addition to a matrix inversion, which is equally required in the stationary case, each time-dependent Schr\"odinger equation requires discrete convolutions in the boundary conditions.
+For the exact boundary conditions \eqref{dtbcNHg}\eqref{dtbcNHd}, the number of operations required by these convolutions is proportional to the time iteration number $l$.
+For the simplified boundary conditions \eqref{dtbcNHg_cut}\eqref{dtbcNHd_cut}, the size of the convolutions can be reduced but it can not be too small in order to preserve the accuracy of the method.
+This increases the numerical cost of each time step and makes the time-dependent simulations very long: actually, due to the condition \eqref{eqstabt_toutk}, the time step must be chosen much smaller than the scaling time of the system and the number $l$ can become very big.
+In this context, it is important to look for an adapted treatment of the resonance peaks to reduce the number of frequency points.\\ In the following section, we propose a One Mode Approximation method which extends the method proposed in section \ref{sec_1mSt} to the time-dependent case.